-What should your attorney consider when strategizing your motorcycle accident injury claim?
-These top factors for sure.
+What does your attorney consider when strategizing your Dallas motorcycle injury claim?
+Here are the top factors for sure.

 You don’t hear about motorcycle accidents and lawsuits as much as you do about car accidents.

 Can you remember the last one you heard about that hit local headlines?

 In Texas, we have around 3,200 traffic fatalities per year, with roughly 350 or so occurring on motorcycles.
 We’re always one of the leading states in the nation when it comes to deaths per 100,000 miles.
 A significant number of motorcycle accidents occur every single day in Texas.